Dairy Margin Coverage

 - Greater flexibility to participate in DMC, LGM and Dairy-RP, which helps producers of all sizes choose programs that best fit their needs.

-Sign-up for DMC began June 17, with payments as soon as July 8.
+Sign-up for DMC began June 17.
 Farmers are also receiving information about refunds of past MPP premiums, and USDA has released a decision tool to help in DMC planning.
 Deadline for signing up is Friday, September 20.

 NMPF is offering this site as a resource for producers, with additional materials giving farmers aid in making informed decisions that will help them survive tough times — and thrive in future years.